-"V" - Automatic means much the same, however to change temperature, you must physically move the thermistor and wire from 10th position, left 2 or more fins for colder operation, inside of box.
+- "X" This unit has a thermostat as part of the cooling mechanism.
+The quantity of 'SNOWFLAKES' on screen indicates the temperature. - "V" To change temperature, you must physically move the thermistor and wire from 10th position, left 2 or more fins for colder operation, inside of box.